brynbellomy/SEBeamMeUpScotty/README.md

     = [youtubeSessionController uploadControllerForVideoFileURL: videoFileURL];
 ```

 Some session controllers can auto-login from the keychain if the user has logged in before.
+Others can't.

 ```objective-c
 assert(facebookSessionController.isSignedIn == YES or NO);